Ajax (1864 ship): California Steam Navigation Company

 At some point prior to her arrival in San Francisco, Ajax was sold to the firm of Wakeman, Gookin & Dickinson, a New York City-based steamship company.
 She was advertised for sale on September 18, 1865, not three weeks since her arrival in San Francisco.
 On November 2, 1865, her owners held a sea trial for other steamship companies to examine her capabilities.
 Most vessels on the California coast at the time were paddlewheel steamers.
 There were few propeller driven ships and some skepticism about this new technology.
 Evidently the trial was a success.
 Later that month, the California Steam Navigation Company agreed to buy Ajax and California, another Wakeman, Gookin & Dickinson ship, for $250,000.
 Ajax was moved to Crowell's Wharf to begin a short refitting, for her new owners intended to use her to establish the first scheduled steamship service between San Francisco and Honolulu.

-The fare for the inaugural trip from San Francisco to Honolulu trip was $75 for a cabin or $40 for steerage.
-She left San Francisco on January 13, 1866 with 68 passengers, including Samuel Clemens, who reported on the trip using his pen name, Mark Twain.
-Clemens was aboard Ajax as a special correspondent for the Sacramento Daily Union newspaper.
-He filed 25 letters with the paper that were collected in Letters From Hawaii, first published in book form in 1947.
-The first three letters dealt with his trip on Ajax.
-He reported that the trip to Hawaii was rough, and claimed that he saw 22 of the 68 passengers vomiting over the bulwarks from seasickness at one point.
+The fare for the inaugural eight-day trip from San Francisco to Honolulu was $75 for a cabin or $40 for steerage.
+She left San Francisco on January 13, 1866, under the command of Captain Godfrey.
+About a hundred passengers were onboard heading to Hawaii on health or pleasure tours.
+A crowd gathered at Cowell's wharf to see the ship sail off despite heavy rain and strong winds.
+A day into the voyage cabin passenger Joseph Greenwald died of consumption.
 Ajax arrived at Honolulu on January 27.
-She sailed back to San Francisco on February 10, 1866 arriving on February 23.
-She carried 34 passengers on this return voyage and a wide variety of agricultural imports including 2,579 kegs of sugar, 807 packages of molasses, 242 sacks of coffee, and 3,621 coconuts.
+She sailed back to San Francisco on February 10, 1866 arriving on February 22.
+She carried several passengers on this return voyage and a wide variety of agricultural imports including 2,579 kegs of sugar, 807 packages of molasses, 242 sacks of coffee, and 3,621 coconuts.